Ralim/IronOS/Documentation/Power.md

 All of the irons are [PWM controlled](https://www.digikey.com/en/blog/pulse-width-modulation#) resistive heating elements.
 This means that the electronics in the handle can only turn the heating element on and off.
-This *means* that the power provided in the tip is 100% controlled by the supply voltage used.
+This *means* that the power provided in the tip is 100% controlled by the supply voltage used (higher voltage PSU = higher performance).

 Irons at their simplest are just a resistor (Ω) connected to your power source via a switch.